Exploring Toy Dog Breeds: Small in Size, Big in Heart

 Shih Tzu

 With its luxurious coat and affectionate nature, the Shih Tzu has long been a favorite lapdog.
-This breed was originally bred to be a companion for Chinese royalty, and they still carry themselves with a regal air.
+This breed was a companion for Chinese royalty and they still carry themselves with a regal air.
 Shih Tzus are known for their friendly, easygoing temperament and their love of human attention.

 Maltese

 Known for their long, silky white coat, the Maltese is a gentle and loving breed.
-These dogs have been companion animals for centuries and are famous for their calm, sweet nature.
-Despite their calm demeanor, Maltese dogs are also alert and responsive, making them excellent watchdogs.
+These dogs have been companion animals for centuries and are famous for their elegant, sweet nature.
+They are calm yet alert, forming strong bonds with their families.

 Toy dogs also tend to require less exercise than larger breeds, making them well-suited to families or individuals with limited outdoor space.
 That said, these little guys still need daily activity to keep them happy and healthy, so don’t skip that evening walk around the block!